 The graphics in the drawing must be geographically positioned to 3rd order accuracy.
 The City’s horizontal control network (UTM NAD83) may be used as a control reference and can be accessed on the City of Welland Internet Map Server at the following web address:

-Please email the electronic information to firstname.lastname@example.org, email@example.com and firstname.lastname@example.org indicating the Subdivision File Number and the name of the Subdivision.
+Please email the electronic version to firstname.lastname@example.org, email@example.com and firstname.lastname@example.org indicating the Official Plan File Number and the name of the Applicant.

 - Fifteen (15) copies of background information report on proposal.

 - Six (6) copies of a preliminary Stormwater Management Report.

 - Six (6) copies of a Phase I Environmental Audit Report for the lands included in the plan.